Democratic peace theory: Economic factors

-The capitalist peace, or capitalist peace theory, posits that according to a given criteria for economic development (capitalism), developed economies have not engaged in war with each other, and rarely enter into low-level disputes.
-These theories have been proposed as an explanation for the democratic peace by accounting for both democracy and the peace among democratic nations.
+The capitalist peace, or capitalist peace theory, posits that according to given criteria for economic development (capitalism), developed economies have not engaged in war with each other, and rarely enter into low-level disputes.
+These theories have been proposed as an explanation for democratic peace by accounting for both democracy and the peace among democratic nations.
 The exact nature of the causality depends upon both the proposed variable and the measure of the indicator for the concept used.

 A majority of researchers on the determinants of democracy agree that economic development is a primary factor which allows the formation of a stable and healthy democracy.
 Thus, some researchers have argued that economic development also plays a factor in the establishment of peace.

 Mousseau argues that a culture of contracting in advanced market-oriented economies may cause both democracy and peace.
 These studies indicate that democracy, alone, is an unlikely cause of the democratic peace.
 A low level of market-oriented economic development may hinder development of liberal institutions and values.
 Hegre and Souva confirmed these expectations.
 Mousseau finds that democracy is a significant factor only when both democracies have levels of economic development well above the global median.
 In fact, the poorest 21% of the democracies studied, and the poorest 4–5% of current democracies, are significantly more likely than other kinds of countries to fight each other.
 Mousseau, Hegre, and Oneal confirm that if at least one of the democracies involved has a very low level of economic development, democracy is ineffective in preventing war; however, they find that when also controlling for trade, 91% of all the democratic pairs had high enough development for the pacifying effect of democracy to be important during the 1885–1992 period and all in 1992.
 The difference in results of these two studies may be due to sampling: Mousseau's 2005 study observed only neighboring states where poor countries actually can fight each other.
 In fact, fully 89% of militarized conflicts between less developed countries from 1920 and 2000 were among directly contiguous neighbors.
 He argues that it is not likely that the results can be explained by trade: Because developed states have large economies, they do not have high levels of trade interdependence.
 In fact, the correlation of developed democracy with trade interdependence is a scant 0.06 (Pearson's r – considered substantively no correlation by statisticians.)